ScottFerson/pba.r/README.md

     d = beta(2,5, opposite=a)

-Perfect and opposite dependencies are automatically mutual, so it is not necessary to explicitly make the reciprocal assignment.
+These dependency specifications are automatically mutual, so it is not necessary to explicitly make the reciprocal assignment.
 Thus